tong-jin-nyu/bank-churn-prediction/README.md

 | X8  | large deposit certificate balance  |

 ##### behavior_m(Y)
-records customers' behaviors in month Y.
+This data set records customers' behaviors in month Y.
-B6 and B7 only have data on month 3, 6, 9 and 12.
+B6 and B7 only have data of month 3, 6, 9 and 12.

 | Variable Name | Description |
 | ------------- | ------------- |